vmastr/vmastr.github.io/index.md

 - Implementation of the Mahler algorithm
 - Implementation of th Graham scan for finding the extreme points in nlogn time.

-The library is currently under construction but here is an example of a Graham scan implementation:
+Here is an example of a Graham scan implementation:

 ![Graham Scan](assets/img/graham_scan.gif)